lordofthejars/istio-refcard/Markdown Template.md

   timeout: 1.000s
 ~~~

-Pool ejection or _outlier detection_ of an instance/pod to serve a client request, if the request is forwarded to a certain instance and it fails (e.g. returns a 50x error code).
+If the request is forwarded to a certain instance and it fails (e.g. returns a 50x error code), then this instance of an instance/pod is ejected to serve any other client request for an amount of time.
 In next example there must occurs 5 consecutive errors before pod is ejected, ejection analysis occurs every 15 seconds, in case of ejection host will be ejected for 2 minutes and any host can be ejected.

 ~~~